 Follow the “KISS” Principle

-Make Survey Available on Multiple Channels
+Make Surveys Available on Multiple Channels

 Increasing Response Rates with Device Compatibility

 Markets worldwide have witnessed an extensive smartphone penetration over these years.
 This implies that mobile phones serve as the primary tool to conduct surveys.
 Surveyors can expect up to 40% of responses from smartphones and this percentage is likely to increase in the years to come.
-Survey tools enable you to build surveys that work on multiple devices such as mobiles, laptops, iPad, and desktops.
+Professional Survey tools enable you to build device compatible surveys that work on multiple devices such as mobiles, laptops, iPad, and desktops.

 Set up Branching